 - Stir in the tomatoes with juices, sauce, and broth/stock.
 Bring to a boil.

-- Once boiling, turn the heat down to simmer then stir in the cabbage, carrots, brown sugar, Worcestershire sauce, black pepper, and bay leaf.
-Simmer uncovered for 15-20 minutes or until the cabbage is cooked, stirring occasionally.
+- Once boiling, turn the heat down to simmer then stir in the cabbage, rice, carrots, brown sugar, Worcestershire sauce, black pepper, and bay leaf.
+Simmer uncovered for 15-20 minutes or until the cabbage is cooked and rice is soft, stirring occasionally.

 - Remove the bay leaf and taste the soup.
 Depending on the broth, you may need to add up to 1 teaspoon salt.